 Noah Webster House (West Hartford).
 Constructed during the early part of the 18th century, the house at 227 South Main Street was the birthplace of Noah Webster, who wrote the first dictionary of the American English language.
 The property is open to the public and some insist it’s haunted.
 No one has been able to identify the spirits, but there are stories of a male ghost, who, on one occasion, talked with two children in one of the bedrooms.
-There are also reports of a female apparition carrying a lantern.
+There also are reports of a female apparition carrying a lantern.

 Old State House (Hartford).
 The first New England witch-hanging took place in May 1647 on the grounds of the Old State House at 800 Main Street.
 Alse Young was survived by her husband and a daughter, Alice, who was accused of witchcraft 30 years later in Springfield, Massachusetts, Some believe Alse Young’s restless spirit haunts the area to this day.
 The ghost of Joseph Steward, a local painter and museum keeper, is also said to walk the grounds.

 Red Brook Inn (Old Mystic).
 Built in 1770, the old house at 52 Main Street no longer operates as an inn, but this doesn’t make the place any less haunted.
 Sally Crary, a former owner, is said to haunt the north room because after her death, her husband married her best friend.
 Cold spots and disembodied voices have been reported in the same room.